SS Elbe (1881): Construction and early history

-Steamship Crathie
+SS Crathie

 The Crathie was a steamer of about 475 tons gross and 272 net.
 She left Rotterdam with general cargo for Aberdeen on 29 January 1895 carrying just 12 hands.
 The Craithie was also badly damaged in the collision and returned to Rotterdam flying signals of distress.
 When later asked why they had not stayed on to help the Elbe and her passengers, the captain, Alexander Gordon, said that he feared that his ship would sink, and in any case he did not hear any cries for help coming from the liner.
 It appeared to him that the Elbe was steaming away from his position.

 Miss Anna Boecker

 Of the twenty who survived the sinking, only one was a female.
 Anna Boecker was a shy, quiet maid in the employment of an elderly lady, travelling with her employer to Southampton.
-In the panic and confusion of the collision she had been unable to save her employer.
+In the panic and confusion of the collision, she had been unable to save her employer.
 She joined the terrified crush of passengers lowered into the first lifeboat.
 When it capsized under the sheer weight of numbers, Anna ended up in the ocean.
 All the others from her lifeboat clambered back onto the sinking ship.
 Anna was alone in the treacherous sea until the survivors in the second lifeboat spotted her foundering in the water and pulled her up to safety.

 Repercussions

 The SS Elbe incident resulted in a court case which took place in Rotterdam in November 1895.
 The court found that the steamship Crathie was alone at fault for the collision.
 Amazingly the captain was merely censured for leaving the disaster, a verdict that astounded the maritime world at the time.
 The blame was put squarely on the first mate, who had left his post at the bridge at the critical time to chat in the galley with other crew members, and therefore had failed in his job of operating the ship's warning lights.
 The captain, officers and sailors of the SS Elbe received no rebuke from the court either, which caused some concern amongst the German public.
-The crew of the fishing smack Wildflower each were given, by Kaiser Wilhelm II, a silver and gold watch bearing his monogram and £5 as a gesture of thanks for saving the lives of the eighteen German citizens, an Austrian, and the English pilot.
+Each crew member of the fishing smack, Wildflower, were given, by Kaiser Wilhelm II, a silver and gold watch bearing his monogram and £5 as a gesture of thanks for saving the lives of the eighteen German citizens, an Austrian, and the English pilot.
 They also received other medals and gifts in the following years.